The Vedic Culture: 1500-600 B.C.

 There are several views on the original home of Aryans and still, it is a debatable question, as different scholars identified the different regions as the original home of the Aryans.

-- According to different scholars different places are associated with the origin of Aryans including Arctic region, Germany, Central Asia, and Southern Russia.
+- According to different scholars different places are associated with the origin of Aryans including the Arctic region, Germany, Central Asia, and Southern Russia.

 - Bala Gangadhar Tilak argues that the Aryans came from the Arctic region on astronomical calculations.